Mahendran-Balaji/Encryption-and-Decryption-using-Laravel-10/README.md

-## Encrypt and Decrypt Plain Text in Laravel 10
+## Encryption and Decryption in Laravel 10

 Laravel can encrypt it in Eloquent Models by simply casting it as encrypted.